Note

 When you're working in your own subscription, it's a good idea to remove the resources that you no longer need at the end of a project.
 Resources left running can cost you money.
 You can delete resources individually or delete the resource group to delete the entire set of resources.

-You can find and manage resources in the portal, using the All resources or Resource groups link in the left-navigation pane.
+You can find and manage resources in the Azure portal, using the All resources or Resource groups link in the left-navigation pane.